Why did the Journal Hosting Program end?

 We explored transitioning from a full-order processing and renewal service program to a hosting-only model as an alternative, but the fees required would be prohibitive for our participating publishers.
 We continue to explore new and sustainable options for offering current journal issues on JSTOR.

 When the program ended, current issues for the publishers participating in the program were removed from JSTOR.
-The archives for these journals will remain on JSTOR, and we will continue to add new content every year.
+The archives for these journals remain on JSTOR, and we continue to add new content every year.

 Post-Cancellation Access claims to content in the program